BlueBrain/Brion/doc/datamodel/spikes.md

 ## Meta data

-* List of neuron GIDs.
+* List of neuron GIDs
-* Start time in ms.
+* Start time in ms
-* End time in ms.
+* End time in ms

 ## Report information

-* Pairs of timestamp in ms and GID or vice versa, unordered.
+* Spikes: pair of timestamp in ms and GID